 TRAVEL WITH TEENS: 10 Best Vacation Ideas for Families with Teens

 Outside, The Patio at Social100 is another private teen space that’s accessible by a keycard-activated wooden gate that only teens can access.
 Oversized outdoor lawn games, a teen-only whirlpool hot tub under the sun (or stars), and a bar that serves up mocktails and ice cream floats are among the unique highlights.

-Of course, being a teen on the enormous Wonder of the Seas also means you have the freedom to roam the ship and try body boarding or surfing on the Flowrider surfing simulator; climb the massive rock walls; zip line across the Boardwalk; play a game of soccer, basketball, or table tennis; go ice skating; dominate at laser tag; watch live musical productions like the Royal Caribbean superhero franchise Effectors; see colorful ice skating shows; dare to plunge down The Abyss outdoor dry slide; play mini-golf day or night on the underwater-themed WonderDunes course; and hang out late into the night watching outdoor movies and eating pizza.
+Of course, being a teen on the enormous Wonder of the Seas also means you have the freedom to roam the ship and try body boarding or surfing on the Flowrider surfing simulator; climb the massive rock walls; zip line across the Boardwalk; hang out on a pool deck; play a game of soccer, basketball, or table tennis; go ice skating; dominate at laser tag; watch live musical productions like the Royal Caribbean superhero franchise Effectors; see colorful ice skating shows; dare to plunge down The Abyss outdoor dry slide; play mini-golf day or night on the underwater-themed WonderDunes course; and hang out late into the night watching outdoor movies and eating pizza.

 TEEN-FRIENDLY TRIPS: 10 All-Inclusive Resorts Even Teenagers Will Love

 And teens age 16 and older can soak in the massive hot tub protruding over the edge of the ship on deck 15 in the Solarium.
 See what I mean?
 It’s great to be a teenager on Royal Caribbean’s Wonder of the Seas.